mozilla/mozjpeg/BUILDING.md

 Building libjpeg-turbo for iOS
 ------------------------------

-iOS platforms, such as the iPhone and iPad, use ARM processors, and all currently supported models include NEON instructions.
+iOS platforms, such as the iPhone and iPad, use Arm processors, and all currently supported models include Neon instructions.
 Thus, they can take advantage of libjpeg-turbo's SIMD extensions to significantly accelerate JPEG compression/decompression.
 This section describes how to build libjpeg-turbo for these platforms.